Health and Wellness

 - Isolation can be discontinued 10 days after symptom onset and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
 For asymptomatic students who test positive for COVID, isolation can be discontinued 10 days after the day the positive test result sample was collected.

-- Known exposures identified by contact tracing are quarantined for a period of 14 days.
+- Vaccinated campus members will not be required to quarantine if they have close contact with a positive individual and do not have symptoms.
+Unvaccinated individuals with known exposures identified by contact tracing are required to quarantine for a period of 14 days.
 If known exposures test positive, they are isolated and follow the timeline above.

 - Residential students will quarantine or isolate on campus.
 Single rooms with bathrooms in residence halls have been reserved for quarantine or isolation.
-Parents are permitted to take students who test positive for COVID-19 home.
+Parents are encouraged and permitted to take their students home during the quarantine and/or isolation period.
 Arts and academic departments will work with students on their absence due to illness.
 Non-residential students will quarantine or isolate at their residence.

 - Faculty or staff must quarantine or isolate in their home and notify their supervisor.

 - Positive results are reported to UNCSA and the Forsyth County Department of Public Health.
 Contact tracing is initiated for close contacts and known exposures.
 As determined by county health officials, students, staff and faculty who have come in close contact with someone who has tested positive, are quarantined for 14 days.

 - Students who test positive are immediately isolated for 10 days.
 Students are released from isolation at the end of the 10 day period if the student’s symptoms have improved, and student has been fever free without fever reducing medication for at least 24 hours.